(After David Lynch's Lost Highway)

 driving ego’s other city

-we'll show our support
+and we'll show our support

 for free public transport